AmaniAlshami/FullStack-JavaScript-Developer-ND/Project3-MyStore-Angular/README.md

 # MyStoreApp

+## Summary
 A small store app that allow user to list product and place an order.
+This project contains cart and product services.
+And three components to view product list and product details.
+In addition there are order component and header, navigations components.

 ## Get started
 ### Required Technologies
 - Angular: 12.2.17